Airbourne (band): Black Dog Barking (2011–2014)

 From mid-2011 the band started working on their third studio album, Black Dog Barking.
 It was recorded at Van Howes Studio, Los Angeles, and The Armoury, Vancouver with Brian Howes producing and was released on 21 May 2013 via Roadrunner.
 The cover artwork was by Australian artists The Sharp Brothers, who had provided cover artwork for No Guts.
 No Glory.
 According to Roads, the title has "Black Dog" as a metaphor for the band's ability to break the rules, especially not to care for dB limits.
 It was their second album to get into the top 5 in Germany and peaked in top 20 in Australia, Austria, New Zealand, Sweden and Switzerland.

 Review aggregator, Metacritic rated Black Dog Barking at 76/100 with a summary, "generally favorable reviews".
 Guardian Australias Dom Lawson gave it four-out-of-five stars and explained they show, "[an] electrifying verve with which they attack their joyously simplistic songs... the ageless and tireless uniformity of the band's approach that makes this an honest and brazen delight."
-Kerrang!s reviewer observed, "Very occassionally [sic] they come a school uniform away from impersonating their forefathers."
+Kerrang!s reviewer observed, "Very occasionally [sic] they come a school uniform away from impersonating their forefathers."
 Angus Young told that publication, "I really like Airbourne."
 Black Dog Barking was nominated for another ARIA Award for Best Hard Rock or Heavy Metal Album in 2013.
 At the end of that year Airbourne toured Europe, supported – amongst others – by the Swedish band Corroded.